mario-guerra/mario-guerra.github.io/src/content/blog/typespec-first-vibe-code-second/typespec-first-vibe-code-second.md

 }
 ```

+**End of system prompt**

 ## Try It Yourself!

-1. Copy the prompt template above
+1. Copy the system prompt
-2. Use with ChatGPT, Claude, or your LLM of choice
+2. Use it with ChatGPT, Claude, or your LLM of choice
 3. Save the generated TypeSpec and [scaffold your project](https://typespec.io/docs/getting-started/code-generation-csharp/)
 4. Vibe on that solid foundation!